-You may be feeling overwhelmed with some recent easing of COVID-19 measures meaning different routines, perhaps with elements of back to the norm
+You may be experiencing that overwhelmed feeling with some recent easing of COVID-19 measures meaning different routines.
+There may be elements of back to the norm

 but also the need for further change in many cases.